 Depending on what time you get in, I recommend taking your first day in Europe slowly.
 Begin in the Užupis neighborhood and save the heavy sightseeing and walking for Friday after a good rest.
 Užupis is located on the outskirts of the Old Town across the river (Užupis means “beyond the river”) and has been deemed a UNESCO World Heritage Site.
 It is what is considered to be the art district of Vilnius with nearly 1/7th of the inhabitants being artists.

 In this part of town, you can expect to come across interactive art installations throughout the neighborhood, street murals, and more.
 There’s a water fountain that doubles as a beer fountain on April 1st.
 And on Paupio Street you’ll find a wall reciting the “Constitution of Užupis” which has been translated into 23 different languages.
 The constitution includes rules such as – “A dog as the right to be a dog”, “People have the right to be happy”, and so on.
-In Užupis, you’ll find local pubs such as Špunka and restaurants such as Sweet Root (reservations necessary), Užupio Picerija, and more.
+In Užupis, you’ll find local pubs and restaurants (two that I recommend are Špunka and Užupio Picerija).
 It’s the perfect area to explore and stay for food and drinks.

 Highlights of Vilnius Day 2: Exploring Old Town